 What’s a freddo cappuccino?#

 Greece’s signature coffee drink: espresso shaken with ice until frothy, topped with cold milk foam.
 It’s essentially iced cappuccino perfected.
+Once you’ve had one, the iced coffees back home will feel like a betrayal.

 Is coffee expensive in Athens?#